 Put lukewarm water and sugar in a bowl.
 It is very important that water be lukewarm.
-Not to hot or to cold.
-Sprinkle the yeast and leave for about 15-20 minutes until yeast get activated.
-If nothing happen after 20minutes, it would be better to try one more time with new ingredients.
-Probably the water was to cold or to hot and yeast couldn’t start activated.
+Not too hot or too cold.
+Sprinkle the yeast and leave for about 15-20 minutes until yeast gets activated.
+If nothing happens after 20minutes, it would be better to try one more time with new ingredients.
+Probably the water was too cold or too hot and yeast couldn’t start activating.
 When you see little bubbles in a bowl, it is time to add all other ingredients.

 When the bread is done, replace it on a cooling rack.
 When it cools down, if you don’t plan to eat it whole that day, you should place it in a plastic bag to keep its softens.